fletcherstud/global-clicker/README.md

-# I Am His - Real-time Global Follower Map
+# Global Clicker

-An interactive web application that displays a real-time 3D globe showing locations of people declaring themselves as followers of Christ.
+An interactive web application featuring a 3D globe that visualizes button clicks from around the world in real-time.

 ## Features